 Each day, each agent may send up to five RFQs to each supplier for each of the products offered by that supplier, for a total of ten RFQs per supplier.
-Each RFQ r represents a request for a specified quantity $q_r$ of a particular component type c to be delivered on a date $i_r + 1^1$ days in the future, but only if the quoted price is no higher than a reserve price $\rho_r$ .
-If $\rho_r = 0$ then an offer will be generated regardless of price.
+Each RFQ r represents a request for a specified quantity $q_r$ of a particular component type c to be delivered on a date $i_r + 1^1$ days in the future, but only if the quoted price is no higher than a reserve price $\rho_r$ per unit.
+If $\rho_r = 0$ , this is interpreted as "unconstrained" and an offer will be generated regardless of unit price.
 If $q_r = 0$ , a price will be quoted for the given due date, but no order can be made.
 RFQs with due dates beyond the end of the game, or with due dates earlier than 2 days in the future, will not be considered.
-Once the supplier computes prices, a bid will be generated for each RFQ r, having a possibly reduced quantity $q'r$ , such that the quoted price is no higer than $\rho_r$ .
-If the reserve price cannot be met, then the quoted quantity $q'r$ will be 0 (see Section 4.6 for details).
+Once the supplier computes prices, a bid will be generated for each RFQ r, specifying a possibly reduced quantity $q'r$ , such that the quoted unit price is no higer than $\rho_r$ .
+If the reserve price constraint cannot be met, even for a single unit, then the quoted quantity $q'r$ will be 0 (see Section 4.6 for details).

 The supplier collects all RFQs received during the day, and processes them together at the end of the day to find a combination of offers that approximately maximizes its revenue.
 On the following day, the supplier sends back to each agent an offer for each RFQ r, containing the price $P_r$ , adjusted quantity $q'r$ , and due date.
 It is possible that the supplier will not be able (or willing - see Section 4.4 below) to supply the entire quantity requested in the RFQ by the due date, even if the reserve price does not constrain the quantity.
-In this situation, and only if the reserve price specified in the RFQ is either 0 or high enough - the supplier may respond by issuing up to two amended offers, each of which relaxes one of the two constraints, quantity and due date:
+In this situation, and only if the reserve price specified in the RFQ is either 0 or high enough - the supplier may respond by issuing up to two amended offers, each of which relaxes one of the two constraints, quantity or due date: